plone/plone.portlets/plone/portlets/README.txt

 configuration information for how a portlet should be rendered.
 This may be an existing content object, or something specific to a portlet.

-- A special type content provider, IPortletRenderer, knows how to render each type of portlet.
+- A special type of content provider, IPortletRenderer, knows how to render each type of portlet.
 The IPortletRenderer should be a multi-adapter from (context, request, view, portlet manager, data provider).

-- An IPortletAssignment is a persistent object that can be instantiated and is stored by an IPortletManager.
-The assignment will return a handle to an IPortletDataProvider.
+- An IPortletAssignment is a persistent object that can be instantiated and is stored by an IPortletManager or annotation on an ILocalPortletAssignable.
+The assignment is able to return an IPortletDataProvider to render.

 Typically, you will either have a specific IPortletAssignment for a specific IPortletDataProvider, or a generic IPortletAssignment for different types of